 Short answer: Yes!

-Our method is super-fast because it’s based on stored dough, not because we use a full dose of granulated yeast in the recipes.
-In the 2007 edition of our first book, we used full-dose yeast (1 1/2 tablespoons for four pounds of dough) because we knew that many of our readers would want to use the dough within a few hours of mixing it.
-For our 2013 update of that book, we decreased our full dose of yeast to 1 tablespoon, because our testing showed that the extra half-tablespoon made little difference if the water was warm (though if it wasn’t, initial rise-time stretches beyond two hours).
-I’d still consider that a full dose of yeast in a four-pound batch, and you can decrease to 1 tablespoon in any of our recipes, from any of our books.
+My method is super-fast because it’s based on stored dough, not because I use a full dose of granulated yeast in the recipes.
+In the 2007 edition of the first book, I used full-dose yeast (which was 1 1/2 tablespoons for four pounds of dough) because I knew that many readers would want to use the dough within a few hours of mixing it.
+For the 2013 update of that book, I decreased the dose of yeast to 1 tablespoon, because testing showed that the extra half-tablespoon made little difference if the water was warm (though if it wasn’t, initial rise-time stretches beyond two hours).
+I’d still consider that a full dose of yeast in a four-pound batch, and you can decrease to 1 tablespoon in any of the recipes, from any of my books.
 But if you have more time for the initial rise, you can decrease it further–by large margins.
 Half-doses, quarter-doses, and even less will work.
 When using fresh cake yeast, increase by 50% (by volume) to match the rising power of granulated yeast.

 Why use less yeast?
 Experienced yeast bakers sometimes prefer the more delicate flavor and aroma of a dough risen with less packaged yeast.
 And some people found that the full dose of yeast resulted in bread that tasted and smelled of beer or ale.
 Traditionally, it’s felt that rising the dough very slowly, with very little added yeast, builds a better flavor.
 So this is an option to try when you have more time: